 “We’re neighbors now,” Mallory said of SCS, which moved to its downtown campus on Massachusetts Avenue in 2013 and is a longtime academic member of DCBIA.
 The following year, DCBIA moved from Friendship Heights to its Massachusetts Avenue location, about two blocks away.

 At Georgetown, Real Estate students make the kind of connections that can help advance their careers.
 They meet other students who may already be working in the field and learn from a diverse faculty of real estate industry professionals.

-Visiting Assistant Professor Glenn Williamson said the new scholarship fits perfectly with the program’s mission.
+Faculty Director Glenn Williamson said the new scholarship fits perfectly with the program’s mission.